Bully Ray Shares Original Plans For WWE Return, Says He’s Glad To Be With ROH

-It was a very close call, but the WWE Universe nearly got to see the character, Bully Ray.
+It was a very close call, but the WWE Universe nearly got to see the character Bully Ray.
 But the WWE return of the wrestler known in real life as Mark LoMonaco took an eleventh-hour turn when creative officials decided to play it safe and reintroduce him under his familiar WWE and ECW guise of Bubba Ray Dudley.

 Speaking to Sports Illustrated wrestling writer Justin Barrasso, Bully Ray admitted that the original plan for The Dudley Boyz’ return to the WWE in 2015 was for him to re-debut using that gimmick.
 This was, after all, the gimmick he used for most of his decade-long Impact Wrestling (formerly TNA) run, and the gimmick where he enjoyed his greatest successes as a singles wrestler.
 At the relatively old age of 41, Ray had won his first World Heavyweight Championship in March 2013 on Impact’s Lockdown pay-per-view, and while he would lose the title to Chris Sabin later that year, he won it back on the Hardcore Justice pay-per-view in August.